 - providing advice and support to the board in relation to investigating and managing prescribed water resources

 - advising the board on engaging with the community in relation to water allocation planning

 - reviewing and commenting on draft policies and implementation strategies as they are developed for the water allocation plan relevant to their prescribed area.

-Nominations to join the Central Adelaide WAPAC or Northern Adelaide Plains WAPAC are welcome at any time.
-There are no current vacancies on the Barossa WAPAC.
+Nominations to join the Barossa, Central Adelaide, or Northern Adelaide Plains WAPAC are currently open.

 Information packs and nomination forms for each of the committees can be accessed using the links below: